 Furthermore, to the extent that the limited review conducted by the diligence providers did reveal factors that could affect how the Reference Obligations will perform, the diligence providers may have incorrectly assessed the potential severity of those factors.
-For example, in cases where the diligence providers reviewed documentation of the borrower's income provided by the loan seller and determined that it did not support the original determination that the Reference Obligation met Fannie Mae's underwriting guidelines, the diligence providers may have also reviewed information regarding the borrower's employment and income that Fannie Mae gathered in its postpurchase quality control review process to determine whether the Reference Obligation met Fannie Mae's underwriting guidelines.
+For example, in cases where the diligence providers reviewed documentation of the borrower's income provided by the loan seller and determined that it did not support the original determination that the Reference Obligation met Fannie Mae's underwriting guidelines, the diligence providers may have also reviewed information regarding the borrower's employment and income that Fannie Mae gathered in its post-purchase quality control review process to determine whether the Reference Obligation met Fannie Mae's underwriting guidelines.
 The analysis of this information by the diligence providers may erroneously have failed to indicate a defect in the documentation of the borrower's income, which could result in an increased risk that a Credit Event or Modification Event on the Reference Obligation may occur.
 The process for identifying and determining the factors that could affect how the Reference Obligations will perform is subject to judgment.
-In three instances, the diligence providers identified Reference Obligations with factors that Fannie Mae did not initially assess that could affect the performance of the related Reference Obligations.
-These Reference Obligations will be removed from the Reference Pool on or prior to the first Payment Date.
 Investors are encouraged to make their own determination of the extent to which they place reliance on the limited review procedures of the diligence providers engaged by Fannie Mae.